 Messy library?
 Organize your images with Eagle

 Now you got piles of images on your computer, next, you should learn to store them logically.
 Here, I'll recommend Eagle, a powerful files organizer, to lighten your burden!
-It can automatically organize your images by names, tags, or even color.
+Whether is managing reference images, image tagging or give image annotations, Eagle can do it all, it can also automatically organize your images by names, tags, or even color.
 Save you time when finding one and efficiently improve your workflow!

 Give it a try: https://en.eagle.cool/